qzgeog/starter-academic/content/publication/p2020-zhangqi-divergent/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Divergent socioeconomic-ecological outcomes of China’s conversion of cropland to forest program in the subtropical mountainous area and the semi-arid Loess Plateau
+title: 'Divergent socioeconomic-ecological outcomes of China’s conversion of cropland to forest program in the subtropical mountainous area and the semi-arid Loess Plateau'
-subtitle: ''
-summary: ''
 authors:
 - Qi Zhang
 - Ying Wang